TS - 815/2020

 |Initial Contributor:||Miguel Garrido de Vega|

-18 June 2020 - The Contentious-Administrative Third Chamber of the Spanish Supreme Court (TS) confirmed a fine of 7,500 € to the company Miraclia Telecomunicaciones S.L. (the defendant), as owner of the "on-demand-telephone-jokes" app Juasapp, for the breach of Article 6(1) of the Spanish Organic Law 15/1999 on Data Protection (LOPD, former national law previous to the application of the GDPR, not applicable anymore) in relation to four (4) jokes made between April and May 2016.
+The Spanish Supreme Court (TS) confirmed a fine of 7,500 € imposed on the company Miraclia Telecomunicaciones S.L. (the defendant), as owner of the "on-demand-telephone-jokes" app Juasapp, for the breach of Article 6(1) of the Spanish Organic Law 15/1999 on Data Protection (LOPD, former national law previous to the application of the GDPR, not applicable anymore) in relation to four jokes made between April and May 2016.

 English Summary[edit | edit source]